abiyasa/ashteroids-js/README.md

 A simple asteroids game using [Ash.js](https://github.com/brejep/ash-js), a JavaScript port of [Ash Framework](http://ashframework.org)

+This example game is to show Ash Framework enables you to implement a game with multiple renderes (Canvas, CreateJS, Three.js) using the same game logic.
+This is due to clear separation between the game systems (physics, graphics, game logic) and the game data, which is encouraged by Ash Framework.

+Just check out [Ash Framework](http://ashframework.org/) website for introduction, tutorials, and more info ;-)

+## Libraries

+This game supports multiple renderers using:

+* Canvas
+* CreateJS
+* Three.js (wip)
+* Pixi.js (planned)
+* *more*

+This game also uses [Backbone.js](http://backbonejs.org), JavaScript templating system, and CSS for the screens and game UI.

 ## Running
 Just open `ashteroids.html` from your browser.
-This will run the final (built & minified) version of the game.
+This will run the built & minified version of the game.

 If you modify or customize the code, you have to re-build the sources in order to see the effect.
-Or you can run the game in development version (see the [topic below](#running-the-development-version).
+Or you can run the game in development version (see the [topic below](#running-the-development-version)).

 ## Building/compiling
 This project uses [RequireJS](http://requirejs.org/) for AMD, [Grunt](http://www.gruntjs.com) for the building process, and